 Applications and Selections

-Applications for the Postgraduate Diploma and MSc are made online via the NUI Galway Postgraduate Applications System.Early application is advised as offers will be made on a rolling basis.
+Applications are now open for 2020 and can be made online via the NUI Galway Postgraduate Applications System.Early application is advised as offers will be made on a rolling basis.
 A limited number of applications may be accepted after the official application closing date, subject to the availability of places.
 Candidates for entry may be required to attend for interview prior to being offered a place on the course.

 Who Teaches this Course